- Revised- 8/07

 - To perform certain executive functions including the approval of recommendations for awards in accord with established regulations.

-Other rides will be permitted only with a note from the parent signed by the superintendent or building principal.
+- Other rides…only with a note from the parent signed by the superintendent or building principal.
 We will not allow students to ride with non-adults.
 Please tell your students not to ask.

-All athletes will be dropped off at the school unless the coach is given a note signed by the parent and superintendent or building principal (i.e., Nelliston, Haslett Park, etc.).
+- All athletes will be dropped off at the school unless the coach is given a note signed by the parent and superintendent or building principal (i.e., Nelliston, Haslett Park).

 Practice/Contests on Snow Days